DilipBista/My_DataScience_Notes/README.txt

 ## TODAY I LEARNED

+09-23-21
+- Today we learned about JOIN.
+There are different types of join such as Inner join, right join, left join, full join etc.
+Join helps us to join 2 or more table where they have common items in one or many different tables.

+SYNTAX for joining is as below;

+Lets say we have 3 different table as table name as follows Employee, Manager, and Departments
+Employee tables has following rows such as .. emp_no, name, DOB, date_hire etc Manager table has following rows such as ... emp_no, dep_no Departments has following table such as .... dep_no, dep_name

+FIND what is common then JOIN

-09-20-21: Today we learned how to appropriately use Aggregriate functions like GROUP BY and adding conditions to GROUP BY with HAVING .
+09-20-21: Today we learned how to appropriately use Aggregate functions like GROUP BY and adding conditions to GROUP BY with HAVING .

 09-20-20: I we learned few things in SQL, they are Where command, Order By and Limit